![]() |

 The Demand Engine DPS-EE

 The Eager Engine Demand Engine The Demand Engine's job is to run jobs (processes, functions, etc) on-demand, when a user asks it to be run.
-Demand Engines are started on whatever systems processing is desired, and they connect directly, or through a network, to their master database where they look for work.
-A DaemonMaster is available which can manage DPS engines - if a DaemonMaster is started on a system, then individual Demand Engines can be started and configured at will, remotely if desired.
+Demand Engines are started on systems where processing is desired to be executed in advance of the need.
+Demand Engines connect directly, or through a network, to an instance fo a BigSur Server installation where they look for work.
+A daemon can be configured to connect to any BigSur Server for which it has license and privileges.
+In this way, one system can provide processing services for many BigSur Server installations.
+A DaemonMaster is available which can manage DPS engines - if a DaemonMaster is started on a system, then individual Demand Engines can be started and configured at will, usually remotely via ScienceMaster.
 Multiple DPS engines on a given system are useful for implementing all manner of sophisticated configurations.
 Each may be configured "on the fly" via digitally signed messages from any authorized user on any authorized system.
-Eager Engine The Eager Engine's job is to anticipate the desire to run a process (job, function, etc) whenever it becomes possible to do so.
+Eager Engine The Eager Engine's job is to implement the desire to run a process (job, function, etc) on particular data whenever it becomes possible to do so.
 It does this through a two-stage process involving a processing engine much like a Demand Engine and also by "stealing cycles" from the closing stages of already running processes.
-It notes, as processing results are saved, what processes are looking for those results and then enqueues those processes (if necessary), and passes the results of the ending process as inputs to newly scheduled processes.
+That is, as a process is going through its epilogue, it would typically notify its BigSur Server of new objects created.
+As it does so, BigSur will take note of any processes that may be waiting for the indicated data object to appear and it will then, in effect, notify them.
+Put another way, as a process completes, it notes as processing results are saved what processes are looking for those results and then enqueues those processes (if necessary), and passes the results of the ending process as inputs to newly scheduled processes.
 Of course, all of this activity is driven by meta-data configured in advance by staff who define the processing flow.
 Daemon Master The DaemonMaster's job is to provide a means of starting up and controlling DPS Daemons.
 While a Master may provide utility at startup and managing groups of Daemons, the most important feature DaemonMaster's provide is to provide an ability to remotely start and shutdown DPS Daemons.
-So long as a DaemonMaster is up and running, any authorized system administrator may startup or shut down DPS Daemons on any node in their installation from any node in their installation. |
+So long as a DaemonMaster is up and running, any authorized system administrator may startup or shut down DPS Daemons on any node in their installation from any Client node in their installation. |

 ||||||||||

-| Feedback |
+Feedback |

 website contact: Webmistress |